Causes of Toothache

 The 247 Dentist will be able to identify and treat any tooth decay through conservative measures, providing a filling or dressing, or in the worst case scenario, a prompt extraction.

 If you require an emergency dentist, give us a call!
 We’re based throughout the UK – so you can find your nearest location and receive your emergency dental treatment quickly and efficiently.
-Alternatively, if you can’t make a face to face dental appointment – meet with a virtual dentist through our online booking service.
+Alternatively, if you can’t make a face-to-face dental appointment – meet with a virtual dentist through our online booking service.